-During my senior year at high school I entered an international student art and writing competition and had my work selected for print.
-That was the moment I realized I wanted to pursue a career in fine arts.
-Looking back on it the photograph wasn’t even that good but the thought that there were people who looked through thousands of works of art and decided my photo deserved recognition really moved me.
+I am a photographer who was born in Vernon, Connecticut.
+During my senior year in high school I entered an international art and writing competition.
+My work got accepted and subsequently added to a publication of work.
+That was the pivotal moment when I realized I wanted to pursue a career in arts.
+Looking back on it, the photograph wasn’t even anything special but the thought that there were people who looked through thousands of works of art and decided my photo deserved recognition really moved me.

-All works on this website © 2017 Steven Uccello.
+All works on this website © 2019 Steven Uccello.